stopiccot/OpenSubdiv/documentation/vtr_overview.rst

 Topological Relationships
 *************************

-*Vtr::Level* requires the definition of and associations between a fixed set of indexable components for all three component types, i.e. an explicit edge list in addition to the expected set of vertices and faces.
+*Level* requires the definition of and associations between a fixed set of indexable components for all three component types, i.e. an explicit edge list in addition to the expected set of vertices and faces.
 There are no explicit component objects in the representation, only an integer index (*Vtr::Index*)